CyrusHasanvand/Content-aware-chatbot-with-LLM-/README.md

 # Context-Aware LLM Chatbot — ChatChain

-ChatChain is a lightweight, modular chatbot framework built on Large Language Models (LLMs) that preserves conversational context.
-It uses a dynamic prompt-chaining mechanism to summarize and feed prior dialogue into each new request, enabling coherent and memory-rich interactions.
+ChatChain is a lightweight built on Large Language Models (LLMs) that preserves conversational context.
+It uses a dynamic prompt-chaining mechanism to summarize and feed prior chats into each new request, enabling memory preserving interactions.

 How It Works
 - User Input → New message from user